The Positive Thinking Tips Corner

 and reach your GOAL with full SUCCESS."

-- sometimes you are the answer.""Be responsible not of their comments about you,
+- sometimes you are the answer."

 but of your actions for them to comment."